Frequently Asked Questions

 The correct answer depends on fabric type, while you can check the manufacturers instructions, most manufacturers list dry clean only because it is causes the least shrinkage….Most curtains will not respond well to either washing or traditional Dry Cleaning, causing shrinkage, and fabric damage.

 Which drapes can I wash safely?

-Curtains made of synthetic fibres can be safely washed in cold water.
+Curtains made of synthetic fibers can be safely washed in cold water.
 Do not machine dry, re-hang wet drapes and let air dry.
 May require steaming to smooth wrinkles.

-What about other fabrics types-natural fibres such as cotton, wool?
+What about other fabrics types-natural fibers such as cotton, wool?

 Unlike clothing fabric, most drapery fabric is not designed to be washed.
 Washing draperies will cause fabric damage, shrinkage and shorten the lifespan of your drapes.
 While we know it sounds cocky, but only the On Site cleaning method can guarantee no shrinkage and no fabric damage.
 When it comes to cleaning your delicate drapes, contact On-Site for safe cleaning.

 Do not get them wet, do not dry clean.
 They will never be like new again.
 You can vacuum them to remove surface dust.
 Only the On-Site process can safely clean these delicate fabric types.

 How about Blinds?
 Verticals, Horizontal, Roller Shades, Silhouettes?